Pietro Annigoni: Family

 Annigoni was married to Anna Giuseppa Maggini in 1937 until her death of illness in July 1969.
 They had two children, Benedetto (1939) and Maria Ricciarda.
 In 1976 he married Rossella Segreto, also a favorite model of the artist.

 Death

-In May 1988, Annigoni had emergency surgery due to a perforated ulcer, and he did not recover fully from the ailment.
+In May 1988, Annigoni had emergency surgery due to a perforated ulcer, and did not recover fully from the ailment.
 He was rushed to the hospital in Florence on 27 October 1988 and died of kidney failure on 28 October 1988.
 He is buried in the Porte Sante (Holy Doors) cemetery at the Basilica di San Miniato al Monte, overlooking his beloved Florence.

 Controversy in tradition

 Between 1945 and 1950, Annigoni produced a succession of important and very successful works.
 In 1947, he signed the manifesto of Modern Realist Painters.
 In this manifesto the group, which consisted of seven painters, came out in open opposition to abstract art and the various movements that had sprung up in Italy in these years.
 It was an insignificant detail in the painter's life but it would become a key point of reference in literature about him.
 Among others who signed the petition were Gregory Sciltian, and brothers Antonio and Xavier Bueno.

 In March 1949, the Committee of the Royal Academy in England accepted the works Annigoni offered for its annual exhibition.
 It was the artist's first experience with England and the beginning of a success which was to acquire worldwide dimensions.